Carcodee/CodeRaytracer/README.md

 there are examples Inside "Core/Source/Resources/Assets/models", just drag and drop the model file inside the app and the model will be loaded

+## Issues

+When a .gltf or .obj file is drop into the engine it generates metadata files for the save system, however they can lead to some bugs, if you see a bug after dropping many models try deleting all the .CODE and .MATCODE.
+T_T

 ## Renders